How many contacts can exist between oriented squares of various sizes?: The weak generic condition

 \begin{proof} Without loss of generality, we will assume $(n_1,\ldots,n_k)$ is a cycle of $([n],E_x)$; this can be achieved by rotating $P$ by $90^\circ$ if necessary.
 If $n=4$ then $|E| \leq 2n-2$.
 If $n=5$ with $|E| >2n-2$ then $G$ contains two cliques of size 4 sharing 3 vertices, which contradicts \Cref{l:cliques2share}.
 Hence we may assume $n \geq 6$.

 Suppose that $(n_1,\ldots,n_k)$ has a chord.
 By \Cref{mainlem0,mainlem1}, any cycles of $([n],E_x)$ or $([n],E_y)$ have length 4, $n-1$ or $n$, and any cycle of length 4 is generated by four squares sharing a corner.
 So that the chord does not create a forbidden cycle in $([n],E_x)$, we must have $k=6$ and the chord must split the cycle into two cycles of length 4, each of which generated by four squares sharing a corner.
 However this implies that $G$ contains a copy of the graph pictured in \Cref{fig:forbiddensg}, contradicting \Cref{l:forbiddensg}.
 Hence the cycle $(n_1,\ldots,n_k)$ is chordless in $([n],E_x)$.
-It follows that the vertex set $\{n_1,\ldots,n_k\}$ cannot induce cycles of length 4 in either $([n],E_x)$ or $([n],E_y)$; any cycle of length 4 in the subgraph of $([n],E_y)$ induced by $\{n_1,\ldots,n_k\}$ necessitates a cycle of length 4 in the subgraph of $([n],E_x)$ induced by $\{n_1,\ldots,n_k\}$ (\Cref{mainlem1}), and any such cycle in the latter will contradict that $(n_1,\ldots,n_k)$ is a chordless cycle of $([n],E_x)$.
+It follows that the vertex set $\{n_1,\ldots,n_k\}$ cannot induce cycles of length 4 in either $([n],E_x)$ or $([n],E_y)$; any cycle of length 4 in the subgraph of $([n],E_y)$ induced by $\{n_1,\ldots,n_k\}$ necessitates a cycle of length 4 in the subgraph of $([n],E_x)$ induced by $\{n_1,\ldots,n_k\}$ (\Cref{mainlem1}), contradicting that $(n_1,\ldots,n_k)$ is a chordless cycle of $([n],E_x)$.
 In particular, no four squares in the set $\{n_1,\ldots,n_k\}$ can share a corner.

 Let $p_i = (x_i,y_i)$ for each $i \in [n]$.
 By relabelling the vertices (but maintaining that the order $(n_1,\ldots,n_k)$ forms a cycle), we will assume that $x_{n_1} \leq x_{n_i}$ for all $i \in [k]$.
 Fix $s \in [k]$ to be an index where $x_{n_s} \geq x_{n_i}$ for all $i \in [k]$.
 Define the function $\sigma: [n] \rightarrow \{-1,0,1\}$, where for each $i \in [n]$ we have: